Symmetry Sectors in Chord Space and Relational Holography in the DSSYK

-\paragraph{Relational path integral} The approach we implemented to study gauge invariant algebra of observables heavily relies on the chord Hilbert space.
+\paragraph{Relational path integral} The approach we implemented to study the gauge invariant algebra of observables relies heavily on the chord Hilbert space.
 However, imposing constraints can also be done in a path integral formulation, and indeed this can be advantageous to derive the semiclassical interpretation of observables computed as saddle point solutions. which allowed us to derive the holographic dictionary in Tab. \ref{tab:holographic_dictionary}.
-Since there are proposals for relational path integrals \cite{Wei:2025guh}, we would like to extend our results in this direction, which might have some technical advantages, such as using the tools in classical field theory \cite{Goeller:2022rsx} for quantum gravity/gauge theories.
-In particular, we saw that Krylov complexity is part of the algebra of relational observables of the DSSYK; however, the classical field theoretic approach would be more advantageous to show that quantum complexity is relational, in a way that we can adapt to study in broader variety of systems that the ones in this work.
+Since there are proposals for relational path integrals \cite{Wei:2025guh}, we would like to extend our results in this direction, which might have some technical advantages, such as using the tools in classical dynamical reference frame \cite{Goeller:2022rsx} to derive relational observables in quantum gravity/gauge theories.
+In particular, we saw that Krylov complexity is part of the algebra of relational observables of the doubled DSSYK.
+Moreover, it would be interesting to show that quantum complexity is relational, in the sense of being QRF dependent, in a broader variety of systems that the ones in this work.

 \paragraph{Subsystem relativity with multiple DSSYK models}It would be worth developing the notion of subsystem relativity in relational quantum dynamics \cite{Hoehn:2023ehz,DeVuyst:2024pop,DeVuyst:2024uvd,AliAhmad:2021adn} in a solvable holographic model, as in Sec. \ref{sec:NV model}.
-When doing this, one needs to consider at least two clock observers and a target system in the configuration.
-This allows to describe what are the mutually accessible operators according to the different observers in the system.
+To do this, one needs to consider at least two clock observers and a target system in the configuration.
+This allows to describe what are the mutually accessible operators according to the different QRFs in the system.
 For instance, it might be possible to start with a pair of decoupled DSSYKs with one-particle insertion each and then study the limit where the particle becomes infinitely heavy.
 This could have a holographic interpretation in terms multiple observers in dS space, each detecting a different generalized horizon entropy \cite{DeVuyst:2024pop,DeVuyst:2024uvd,Witten:2023xze}.